mominabbass/ood_synthetic/README.md

 # Out-of-Distribution Detection using Synthetic Data Generation

-This codebase supports Llama-2, Llama-3, GPT-J, and any other language model available through [HuggingFace Transformers](https://huggingface.co/models).
+This codebase supports Llama-2, and any other language model available through [HuggingFace Transformers](https://huggingface.co/models).

 ## Dependencies